International Legion (Ukraine): New Zealand

 New Zealand officially has a "do not travel" warning issued for Ukraine and the Ukrainian consul in Auckland, Oleksandr Kirichuk, says he cannot assist New Zealanders in travelling to Ukraine.
 Despite this he says over 500 New Zealanders have attempted to volunteer to fight in Ukraine against Russia.

 The New Zealand Herald reported on an ex-British Army/New Zealand Army veteran (and PR citizen) recruited to the legion, though the unnamed veteran said that he will use his British passport to travel.

-On August 25, 2022, Dominic Abelen was reported as the first New Zealand volunteer to be killed in action in the legion, who joined while on leave from the New Zealand military.
+On 25 August 2022, Dominic Abelen was reported as the first New Zealand volunteer to be killed in action in the legion, who joined while on leave from the New Zealand military.
 It was further reported that Abelen was recruited to the LSSG.
-On February 4, 2023, it's reported that Abelen may have been shot and killed in a friendly fire incident.
+Later details released in February 2023 reported that Abelen and his team had entered a tactically important tree line, where after a friendly fire incident with the Ukrainian 72nd Mechanized Brigade and close-quarters fighting with Russian soldiers, Abelen was shot and killed instantly while attempting to withdraw.
+During the fighting, Abelen's team killed at least a dozen Russian soldiers.
+Abelen's body was reported to have been returned to Ukraine in March 2025.
+On 11 March 2025, the International Legion of the Defence Intelligence of Ukraine reported that Abelen had been part of the unit, and that he had been given military honors and posthumously awarded the DIU's "Ukraine is Above All" insignia and the "For Combat Merit" medal.

 Nigeria

 On 7 March 2022, Nigeria's Ministry of Foreign Affairs declared that Nigerian citizens are not allowed to serve as mercenaries or foreign volunteers for Ukraine.
 It has been reported that an unknown number of Nigerians wish to join the legion in Ukraine.

 In a BBC Focus Africa program, Russian Ministry of Defense officials claimed that 38 Nigerians were killed while under Ukrainian command.